Setting up a connection to Kafka

 Kafka Cluster

-- integration: in case you are using Aiven, Confluent Cloud or Redhat Openshift, you have the possibility to quickly integrate with them through a dialog.
-In case you're not using those, rest assured you can connect to your cluster!
+this tab is the most important tab, and you have the following options:- integration: in case you are using Aiven, Confluent Cloud or Redhat Openshift, you have the possibility to quickly integrate with them through a dialog.
+In case you’re not using those, rest assured you can connect to your cluster!

 - cluster name: this will be the name of your cluster when navigating the list of clusters on the right-hand side of the Conduktor splash screen